HGuo15/FPEvaOSS/README.md

 3. delete the "precimonious" directory in your home directory using "rm -rf precimonious"

-4. Dowanload precimonious and soplex from this repository in Bitbucket/Github to your home directory
+4. Dowanload precimonious and soplex from this repository to your home directory

 5. run the following commands to reproduce the results(this may take one hour to complete),